Jakersnell/Jakersnell/README.md

   #### Im currently working on

-  - A lightweight C compiler written in Rust
+  - A small C compiler written in Rust
   </div>

   ### I am skilled in: